bpucker/MybMonday/README.md

 [Yao et al., 2022](https://doi.org/10.3390/ijms23031794) investigated the function of _Malus baccata MYB4_ through heterologous expression in _Arabidopsis thaliana_ seedlings. _MbMYB4_ is the ortholog of _MYB4_ in _Malus domestica_. _MYB4_ shows increased expression in apple under cold stress, salt stress, and drought stress.
 The authors speculate that the activation of a CBF-dependent pathway might explain the observed phenotype.
 The drought response genes _CAT1_ and _P5CS_ were also reported as target genes of _MYB4_.

+### (70) _Brassica napus MYB28_ determines GLS content ###
+> **_<a href="https://twitter.com/boas_pucker/MybMonday">TWEET</a>:_** Brassica napus MYB28 determines the glucosinolate (GSL) content of seeds through regulation of the biosynthesis.
+Disruption of the ORF leads to low GSL lines #MybMonday XXXXX & https://doi.org/10.1101/2022.06.01.494149

+[Schilbert et al., 2022](https://doi.org/10.1101/2022.06.01.494149) identified MYB28 as a crucical factor determining the glucosinolate (GSL) content in a segregating _Brassica napus_ (rapeseed) population.
+Mapping-by-sequencing revealed a genomic locus harbouring a MYB28 homeolog.
+This gene is highly expressed in seeds.
+Low GSL lines are characterized by a 4bp insertion in the open reading frame of this gene wich results in a disruptive frameshift mutation.
+The resulting truncated MYB28 is no longer able to activate the GSL biosynthesis.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)